hengshuaiyao/HengshuaiYao.github.io/README.md

-## Hello, world!
+## Hengshuai Yao
-My name is Hengshuai Yao.
 I studied reinforcement learning at Reinforcement Learning and Artificial Intelligence (RLAI) lab from 2008 to 2015 in a Ph.D program at Department of Computing Science, University of Alberta.
 My thesis is on model-based reinforcement learning with linear function approximation.
 During my Ph.D studies, I worked with Dr. Csaba Szepesvari, Dr. Rich Sutton, Dr. Dale Schuurmans, and Dr. Davood Rafiei on reinforcement learning theory, algorithms and web applications.
 I joined NCSoft game studio in San Francisco in 2016 working on  reinforcement learning in games.
 I moved back to Canada in 2017 and joined Huawei.

 ### RL Lab:
 Our Lab is focused on reinforcement learning for practical problems, from large state-action space problems to safety robot machines; as well as fundamental algorithm research.